 As you explore Yosemite Mariposa, look for pounding rocks, the granite mortar holes that the Miwuk used for preparing different kinds of foods including acorns.

-Miwuk heritage and culture is celebrated at the Mariposa Museum located in downtown Mariposa.
+Miwuk heritage and culture is celebrated at the Mariposa Museum and History Center located in downtown Mariposa.
 Founded in 1957, the museum houses an array of exhibits interpreting Native American life in Yosemite Mariposa, which includes the Mono, Paiute and Miwuk tribes.
 The native plant garden includes an umacha, the traditional teepee-shaped house covered with cedar bark.
 The museum’s compelling collection includes a large Indigenous basket collection, artifacts, and images.
 Take a look at the video below on the Mariposa Museum and History Center’s Native basket collection, which is just a portion of the museum’s collection.

 Yosemite National Park’s signature archive, the Yosemite Museum is located on the north side of Yosemite Valley in the shadow of North America’s tallest waterfall, Yosemite Falls.
 It offers interpretive displays on the cultural history of Yosemite’s native Miwok and Paiute people from 1850 to the present.
 Demonstrations of basket weaving, beadwork, and traditional games are presented.

 Located behind the Yosemite Museum, the Indian Village of the Ahwahnee is a cluster of demonstration buildings that show traditional native structures including a ceremonial roundhouse, sweat lodge and Chief’s House.